derekmueller/irlib/doc/doc_installation.rst

 dependencies for irlib.
 For more on the dependencies themselves, see below.

 1. Install Anaconda or Miniconda Python 3 64-bit
-2. Open conda prompt **as an administrator** or with **write permissions** to the conda directory and create an environment specifically to use irlib (Run one of these options):
+2. Open the *Anaconda Prompt* **as an administrator** or with **write permissions** to the conda directory and create an environment specifically to use irlib (Run one of these options):

 	Use the environment file in the repository (spyder-kernels=1.9 here will also go OUT OF DATE as the Spyder package evolves):

 		``conda create -n environment.yml``

 	This will be a bare-bones installation to run irlib:

 		``conda create -n irlib -c conda-forge python h5py scipy matplotlib cython geopandas``

 	As above but also installs vitables, an hdf viewer, sphinx and spyder-kernels to allow you to use spyder to run and debug the code (but only if you set the interpreter to the correct environment).
 The trick with spyder is that the spyder-kernels version must be supported by your version of spyder.
 You may want to pin the spyder-kernels version (and/or your python version) like (This will go OUT OF DATE as spyder moves forward, the following works with spyder 4):

 		``conda create -n irlib -c conda-forge python h5py scipy matplotlib cython geopandas sphinx vitables spyder-kernels``